-Swallowing Disorders & Treatment in Port Neches, TX
+Treatment for Swallowing Disorders in Port Neches, TX

 There are a variety of disorders that can affect the throat and its important functions, including conditions that can make it difficult to complete regular motions such as swallowing.
 While many people tend to think of the functionality of their throat as a simple process, the complex muscle coordination needed to swallow can actually become quite difficult for some, leading to problems while eating or digesting food.

 ENT specialist Boyd Herndon, DO has extensive experience treating swallowing disorders.
 If you’re struggling with swallowing, contact M Boyd Herndon, DO today to schedule an appointment in Port Neches, right outside of Beaumont.
-Give our office a call at (409 729-6401 or request an appointment through our secure online form.
+Give our office a call at (409) 729-6401 or request an appointment through our secure online form.
+Dr. Herndon treats swallowing disorders for patients from Beaumont, Nederland, Groves, Port Arthur, and the surrounding area.

 The most common type of swallowing disorder is known as dysphagia.
 This condition is characterized by a sticking feeling within the chest when food or fluid travels through the esophagus.
 The body will often react to this sensation by coughing, and some patients even report that they begin to choke when their swallowing is affected by dysphagia.